vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/17_A_New_Interpretation_of_rAmagiri_Evidence.md

 both the upper and the lower slab indicate that some portion of the stone had earlier been broken off, a portion that was obviously not recovered during the restauration work and is to be considered as irretrievably losṭ

-In other words, when the inscription originally was inserted into the southern wall of the maṇd

-. apa  of the Kevala–Narasiṁha Temple it was already incom-
+In other words, when the inscription originally was inserted into the southern wall of the maṇḍapa  of the Kevala–Narasiṁha Temple it was already incom-

 plete.
 11 In an unknown state of the temple’s history, possibly the Bhonsle period \(18th century\), when the temple was being repaired or rebuilt, the remaining slabs of the stone inscription must have been brought to the Kevala–

 Narasiṁha Temple.
 12 The inscribed slabs of black stone thus came from elsewhere, possibly along with other building blocks of red sandstone, and their source may have been a similar, though ruined temple in the neighbourhood that was used as a quarry.
 Such a ruin does still exist on the Rāmagiri, viz.

-a 5th-century temple of which, apart from two maṇd

-. apa  walls, little remains
+a 5th-century temple of which, apart from two maṇḍapa  walls, little remains

 today.
 Only its image has miraculously survived the ages in situ, and, although it is heavily damaged, this statue conclusively proves that this ruin once was a Trivikrama Temple.
 13